E-commerce

 Fashion and accessories

 After a summer dress: sandals, belt, bag in the same palette.
-After a coat: scarf and gloves with a winter approach.
-Think about season and weather as scoring variables.
+After a coat: scarf and gloves for winter.
+Think of season and weather as scoring variables.

 Beauty and perfumery

-Face cream purchased: complementary serum or a "day / night" routine.
-Repurchase cycles are short: triggering a reminder before depletion increases recurrence.
+Face cream purchased: complementary serum or routine “day / night”.
+Repurchase cycles are short: triggering a reminder before stock runs out increases repeat purchases.

 Food and beverages

-Product pairings (cheese / wine), complementary baskets, restocking recurring references.
-Be mindful of legal alcohol constraints depending on the country.
+Product pairings (cheese / wine), complementary baskets, restocking on recurring items.
+Beware of alcohol legal constraints depending on the country.

 Electronics and leisure